Ghazipur, Delhi

 Ghazipur is a village in East Delhi district of Delhi, India. situated near Delhi-Uttar Pradesh border near Ghaziabad.
-It is the Brahman and Gurjar dominated village.
-The majority Brahman gotra is Jamdagni and Gurjar gotra is dedha.
-It is one of the biggest village in Delhi.
-By the time many castes are living in this village with harmony.
+The border in Ghazipur village is one of the main borders of Delhi and is known as Ghazipur border.
+It is one of the biggest villages in Delhi.
+At the time many castes are living in this village with harmony.
 It is located 8 km towards north from district headquarters Preet Vihar.

 The toll plaza of Delhi–Meerut Expressway is known as Ghazipur Border Which connects Delhi to Noida.
 Ghazipur is a new commercial hub and many new markets for flowers, fruits, clothes have come up.
-Ghazipur landfill has been one of the largest dumping sites for Delhi.
-Landfill has grown over the past years that it is now visible from 5 km.
+The Ghazipur landfill is one of the largest refuse dumping sites for Delhi.
+The landfill has grown over the past years that it is now visible from 5 km away..